 Why am I considered a minority applicant?

-Law schools consider your ethnic or racial status to be whatever you indicate on your LSAT registration forms.
+Law schools consider your ethnic or racial status to be whatever you indicate it is.
 This factor alone is not a guarantee of admission, but it helps admission committees form a more complete picture of who you are.
 They are interested in how your individual history has affected your life, including whatever disadvantages you may have overcome.

 Do law schools apply different admission criteria to minorities?

 No. However, some law schools may take your race or ethnicity into account as one of many factors in a whole-file review.
 Each applicant may potentially offer something distinctive to a class—diversity being one factor among many.
 While LSAT scores and undergraduate GPAs are important factors in admission decisions, they are not the only factors.
 Others may include a strong letter of recommendation or personal statement, work experience, or community service that demonstrates a special interest or strength of character, diversity status that may contribute to a robust exchange of ideas in the classroom and the law school community, graduate work or other specialized studies, and so on.
 All of these are factors that a law school may consider in determining if an applicant is a good fit for their law school.
 Law schools select from among the applicants who fall somewhere on a flexible continuum of their particular academic parameters.

 What part should my race or ethnicity play in my personal statement?